Speeches, Articles and Reports

 December 12, 2007

-“California has emerged as THE world leader in addressing climate change.
+“Deteriorating air quality, rising sea-levels, shrinking snowpacks, and other impacts of climate change pose serious threats to the health and economic well-being of Californians.
+California has emerged as THE world leader in addressing this issue.
 For that, I would recognize the leadership of Governor Schwarzenegger.
 I’ve seen him in action, and I applaud his vision on this subject.”

 PDF (right click to download)